 You do not need to become a formal party to a case as the prosecution is done by the State.
 However, we strongly advise that you appoint a lawyer who can be present in court to represent your interests and update you regularly on court proceedings.

 Murder carries the death penalty in India.
 It is at the Judge’s discretion whether to impose a death sentence or life imprisonment.
 The UK government opposes the death penalty in all circumstances as a matter of principle.
 We believe its use undermines human dignity, there is no proof of its deterrent effect, and errors made in its use are irreversible.
 Where there is a risk of the death penalty being imposed and carried out for the crime under investigation, the UK will seek assurances that anyone found guilty would not face the death penalty.
 Provision of UK assistance and related information may not be provided to the overseas authority if inadequate or no assurances are received.

 Other useful information

-it is important to note that in cases involving foreigners, and despite our requests not to, the police pro-actively and openly brief the press first, then families and finally the British High Commission/FCO.
-It is also common for the police to release a copy of the deceased’s passport bio-data page to the press if they have access to it and photographs of the crime-scene.
+- it is important to note that in cases involving foreigners, and despite our requests not to, the police pro-actively and openly brief the press first, then families and finally the British High Commission/FCDO.
+It is also common for the police to release a copy of the deceased’s passport bio-data page to the press if they have access to it and photographs of the crime scene.
 The British High Commission/Deputy High Commission’s press section can provide briefings to families and issue you with a media handling guide

-Neither the British High Commission nor HM Government accept legal liability with regards to the content of this information sheet.
+Neither the British High Commission nor HM Government accepts legal liability with regards to the content of this information sheet.